National Service poster

 by Berwick Coates

-An enjoyable account of National Service in the British Army of the 1950s
+A squad of National Service recruits undergo their six weeks of basic training in the British Army of the 1950s.

 The Unknown Conscript